CallumCarmicheal/Keyboard-Tracker/README.md

 # What can i do with the source
 What ever you want, Sell it but make sure you credit me somewhere even if its a little text print at 6pt.

+# Other not as Important Notes

+Visual Studio Version: 2015
+Video of this Project Creation: Will get the link when the livestream is done